-The FDU icon should appear in the system tray at the bottom right of your screen (roll the cursor over the icons to find the correct one).
+The FDU icon is should appear in the system tray at the bottom right of your screen (roll the cursor over the icons to find the correct one).
 If the FDU icon does not appear in the system tray, it can be started by going to [Start] -> All Programs, and clicking on Fujitsu Driver Update; this will create the icon automatically.

-To invoke the FDU menu, you can either right-click on the FDU icon or hold the pen on the icon for a couple of seconds until the menu appears.
+To invoke the FDU menu, right-click on the FDU icon.
 The menu contains the following items: